mightytyphoon/ionic-prepend-bug/README.md

 1. this will install all needed dependencies
 2. this will build the app as a post install
 3. this will init ionic capacitor for iOS
-4. this will launch Xcode
+4. this will launch Xcode with livereload enabled

-5. then you will need to select your simulator (iphone 8 for example) & press run to run
+5. then you will need to select your simulator in Xcode (iphone 8 for example) & press run

+you will be able to see it in browser here : http://localhost:8100

+**it will not work on a real device, for real device use npm run deploy:ios**

 ### iOS live in emulator & browser